mathieuaubry/paintingTo3D/README.md

 Painting-to-3D Model Alignment Via Discriminative Visual Elements; M. Aubry, B. Russell and J. Sivic; ACM Transactions on Graphics, 2014 (presented at SIGGRAPH 2014)
 [project webpage](http://www.di.ens.fr/willow/research/painting_to_3d/)

+### DOWNLOADING THE DATA

+If you want to compute the discriminative elements, you have to download the rendered views and corresponding data [here]().
+Alternatively, you can download our pre-computed [discriminative elements](http://www.di.ens.fr/willow/research/paintingTo3D/data/DEs_basilica.tar) and the [3D model].

 ### RUNNING THE CODE: